 We suggest the following features for your real estate auction mobile app:

 Notifications.
 With this feature, users can receive alerts informing them about new listings, upcoming auctions, new properties in saved searches, and so on.
+Read this post on how to implement push notifications into your app.

 Location awareness.
 Allow users to search by their current location, type in a specific address, or draw a custom region on a mobile map.
+See this post to discover how to create location-aware functionality.

 Sharing.
 This enables your users to share properties via text message and email and on social media.